HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 When targeting files that contain special XML characters (`<`, `>`, `&`) direct entity inclusion fails because those characters break XML parsing.
 This is a common limitation when trying to read config files, HTML files or source code.

-CDATA sections allow inclusion of raw content without interpretation but entity expansion does not occur within CDATA sections so wrapping the entity in CDATA will not work:
+CDATA sections theoretically allow inclusion of raw content without XML interpretation, but entity expansion does not occur within CDATA sections — so wrapping the entity reference directly in CDATA does not work:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>